etvan13/Spacetime-Memory-Lattice/README.md

   * For input, point to the `GPTSorted/` directory
   * Set base data dir as `data`

+Select batch source:
+  * Option 1 sorts all data regardless if existing in the coordinates (fresh store on empty coordinates)
+  * Option 2 appends new chats as well as updated existing conversations (adding onto already stored data on coordinates)

 This will assign each conversation to a path through the coordinate space, storing:
   * Messages in deterministic coordinates
   * Attachments in nested folders